SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 After the sun had set, they stayed sat like that for a few minutes.
 Neither pony wanted to break the embrace.

+Pinkie stood up and offered Rarity her hoof, helping her up.

+"Thank you," Rarity said.

+Pinkie gestured for Rarity to walk with her.
+They slowly walked back towards town, pressed against each other.

+Pinkie broke the silence.
+"You know planning this date was a lot of fun, but also a lot of work.
+Do you think you can plan the next one?"

+"Absolutely, darling," Rarity answered.

+*I guess this amazing date is almost over.*

+They walked in silence until they got to the entrance of Sweet Apple Acres.

+"All our friends helped big time with this date.
+Twilight helped schedule it and got the royal chariot.
+Fluttershy helped make the dress.
+Applejack found that spot and setup the silverware and desert.
+Rainbow cleared the weather and practiced really hard for that show," Pinkie said.

+"That's wonderful, we have the best friends a pony could ask for," Rarity said.

+"We sure do," Pinkie said.

+Rarity waited a bit before commenting, "I don't know how I'm going to make a date as amazing as this, but I'll try, for you."

+"You're date could be us cuddling on the couch and I'd love every second of it."

+"I'd love that too, actually."

+Both mares giggled as an idea formed in Rarity's mind.

+*Maybe this night doesn't have to end so soon.*

+"You're walking me home, right?"
+Rarity asked.

+"Yes, sadly our date is almost over."

+"Okay."

+Pinkie started walking slower, postponing the end.

+Rarity followed suit.

+They stayed silent the rest of the walk as they enjoyed each others company, and occasionally exchanging nuzzles.

+"Here we are," Pinkie said in a somber tone as they stopped in front of Carousel Boutique.

+"Yes, the end of our first date.
+This was the best date ever, I loved every second."

+"Me too."

+"Now we kiss?"
+Rarity asked, knowing the answer.

+"Yes," Pinkie said, blushing.

+They kissed in the cool night air, both ponies pouring as much passion as they could into the kiss.

+After the kiss, Pinkie said, "Goodnight, Rarity."

+Rarity replied, "Goodnight, Pinkie."

+Pinkie was about to turn away when Rarity stopped her.

+"Pinkie, so our first date is now over?"

+"Yes."

+Rarity opened her door with her magic.
+"Would you like to go on our second date?
+My couch is free."

+Pinkie hugged Rarity with a big smile.
+"Yes."

+Rarity giggled, returning the hug.

+After the hug, Rarity led Pinkie into her house, and over to the couch.

+They laid on the couch, cuddled together.
+Rarity levitated a blanket over to them and covered them up.

+"this is cozy," Pinkie said before yawning.

+"Are you tired?"
+Rarity asked before yawning herself.

+"Maybe."

+Rarity giggled.
+"Goodnight, Pinkie."

+Pinkie kissed Rarity on the cheek.
+"Goodnight, Rarity."

+Rarity blushed and kissed Pinkie back on the cheek.
+"I love you."

+"Love you too!"